History

 A brief history

-In order to strengthen the shōgunate naval force, the shōgunate government ordered a steam-driven warship from the Netherlands in 1863.
-When the Kaiyō Maru was launched in 1865, she was the largest Dutch wooden warship ever built.
-The Kaiyō Maru was one of seven steamships that played a major role in the naval battles of the Boshin War (1868-1869).
-The remainder of the shōgunate fleet, with the Kaiyō Maru as its flagship, fled up north to Hokkaido in order to launch a counter-attack on the somewhat inferior Imperial Japanese Navy, though even before the attack was made, the Kaiyō Maru wrecked in a typhoon on 15 November 1868.
-Demoralised by the loss of the Kaiyō Maru, the fleet lost to the Imperial Japanese Navy (Araki, 1985; De Vries, 2000).
+In order to strengthen the naval force of the shōgunate, the Japanese government ordered a steam-driven warship from the Netherlands in 1863.
+When the Kaiyō Maru was launched in Dordrecht in 1865, she was the largest wooden warship ever built in the Netherlands.
+The Kaiyō Maru was one of seven steamships that played a major role in the naval battles of the Boshin War (1868-1869, the conflict between the shōgunate and the imperial government that wanted to take over power from the Shōgun).
+The remainder of the shōgunate fleet, with the Kaiyō Maru as its flagship, fled up north to Hokkaido.
+The intent was to launch a counter-attack on the somewhat inferior Imperial Japanese Navy, but before the attack could commence, the Kaiyō Maru was wrecked in a typhoon on 15 November 1868.
+Demoralised by the loss of the Kaiyō Maru, the fleet lost the battle to the Imperial Japanese Navy.

 Description